 Tell us your own story in the comments, please!

-And now there are so many more who lost their jobs in the mass layoffs of 2008-2009 and can't find a job.
-So many of them are also over 40.
-In fact, many were laid off in obvious purges of over-40 workers, offered a small severance that they could only receive if they promised to take no age-discrimination action against the employer.
-(I don't say "company" because some of these worked at nonprofits.)
+And now there are so many more who lost their jobs in the mass layoffs of 2008-2009 and can’t find a job.
+Almost all of them are also over 40.
+In fact many were laid off in obvious purges of over-40 workers, offered a small severance that they could only receive if they promised to take no age-discrimination action against the employer.
+(I don’t say “company” because some of these worked at non-profits.)

 Most of these people will not find another job, but are too young for Medicare and Social Security.